-- acceptable trade practice for the fixing of metal roof and wall cladding and accessories. - prescriptive detailing for designers and sets a benchmark for the standard of detailing and workmanship required over and above that required to comply with the NZBC.
+- acceptable trade practice for fixing metal roofing, metal wall cladding, and accessories, - prescriptive detailing for designers, and - sets a benchmark for the standard of detailing and workmanship required over and above that required to comply with the NZBC.

 The COP does not describe or dismiss alternative methods, which may need specific acceptance by the Building Consent Authorities.